raystack/optimus/docs/docs/development/building-plugin.md

 		// docker image that will be executed as the actual transformation task
 		Image: fmt.Sprintf("%s:%s", Image, Version),
-		// this is where the secret required by docker container will be mounted
-		SecretPath: "/tmp/key.json",
 	}, nil
 }
 ```